Lumisumu/carrot-comic-downloader/README.md

 python main.py
 ```

 Follow instructions.
-Images are saved into "comics" folder.
+Images are saved into output-folder.

 Custom settings include using existing image link list, custom naming format and specifying the range of downloaded comics.